KumarOjas/My-illustrations/README.md

 # My-illustrations
-This repository consists of all my illustrations.
+This repository consists of all my illustrations so far.